understanding-the-connected-home/book/exhibitions.md

 We strongly urge anyone exploring these topics to prototype heavily and frequently and exhibit the results so others can engage with, and be inspired by, the results.

-[^1]: The Good Home Project is an inititive co-founded by Alexandra Deschamps-Sonsino and Peter Bihr that explores 21st century living to life through design solutions (both speculative and real) exhibited around the world.
+[^1]: The Good Home Project is an initiative co-founded by Alexandra Deschamps-Sonsino and Peter Bihr that explores 21st century living to life through design solutions (both speculative and real) exhibited around the world.
 For all exhibitions and installments see [thegoodhome.org](http://thegoodhome.org).
 [^2]: See [thegoodhome.org/projects/privacy-dimmer](http://thegoodhome.org/projects/privacy-dimmer/)
 [^3]: See [thewavingcat.com/2016/04/25/privacy-machines](http://www.thewavingcat.com/2016/04/25/privacy-machines/)